roddhjav/play/site/content/_index.md

 #### Is it a completely useless and stripped down machine?

-No. This is not a fake machine, root is not a fake account, it is serving this very own page using Caddy, that also handles automatic SSL certificate with Let's encrypt...
+No. This is not a fake machine, root is not a fake account, it is serving this very page using Caddy, that also handles automatic SSL certificate with Let's encrypt.

 #### Do you have anything else than Apparmor to secure this machine?